jstutters/nicpython36/README.md

  <img height="200" src="hpc.jpeg" />
  </br>

-First user needs to be sure that "singularity" https://singularity.lbl.gov/ is available on local or remote machine.
+First, user will need to be sure that "singularity" https://singularity.lbl.gov/ is available on local or remote machine.